epam/edp-install/documentation/kubernetes_install_edp.md

       ```

 5. Load balancer (if any exists in front of ingress controller) is configured with session stickiness, disabled HTTP/2 protocol and header size of 32k support;
-6. Cluster nodes and pods should have access to the cluster via external URLs.
-For instance, you should add in AWS your VPC NAT gateway elastic IP to your cluster external load balancers security group);
+6. Cluster nodes and pods have access to the cluster via external URLs.
+For instance, add in AWS the VPC NAT gateway elastic IP to the cluster external load balancers security group);
 7. Keycloak instance is installed.
 To get accurate information on how to install Keycloak, please refer to the [Keycloak Installation on Kubernetes](install_keycloak.md)) instruction;
 8. Helm 3.1 or higher is installed on the installation machine with the help of the [Installing Helm](https://v3.helm.sh/docs/intro/install/) instruction.
-9. It is highly recommended to use a storage class with the [Retain Reclaim Policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retain):
+9. A storage class is used with the [Retain Reclaim Policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retain):
     - Storage class template with the Retain Reclaim Policy:
     ```yaml
     kind: StorageClass